Uncensored (1999)

 The 1999 Uncensored was the fifth Uncensored professional wrestling pay-per-view (PPV) event produced by World Championship Wrestling (WCW).
 The event took place on March 14, 1999, from Freedom Hall in Louisville, Kentucky.
-The event is currently available on the WWE Network.

 Nine matches were contested at the event.
 In the main event, Ric Flair defeated Hollywood Hogan in a Barbed Wire Steel Cage First Blood match to win the WCW World Heavyweight Championship and become President of WCW for life.
 In other prominent matches, Booker T defeated Scott Steiner to win the WCW World Television Championship, Perry Saturn defeated Chris Jericho in a Dog Collar match, and Chris Benoit and Dean Malenko defeated Curt Hennig and Barry Windham in a Lumberjack match to win the WCW World Tag Team Championship.

 Storylines

 The event featured professional wrestling matches that involve different wrestlers from pre-existing scripted feuds and storylines.
 Professional wrestlers portray villains, heroes, or less distinguishable characters in the scripted events that build tension and culminate in a wrestling match or series of matches.